huawei-noah/bolt/docs/USER_HANDBOOK.md

   - scale_value:     The scale value requested in the input preprocessing.
 This value is also used in [image_processing.cpp](../image/src/image_processing.cpp).
 If your network required normalized inputs, the typical scale value is 0.017.
   - TopK:            The number of predictions that you are interested in for each image.
 Typical choice is 5.
   - correct_label:   The correct label number for the whole image directory.
+  - archInfo:
-  - thread_affinity: When it is set to be CPU_AFFINITY_HIGH_PERFORMANCE, Bolt will look for a high-frequency core and bind to it.
-When it is set to be CPU_AFFINITY_LOW_POWER, Bolt will look for a low-frequency core.
+        -- CPU_AFFINITY_HIGH_PERFORMANCE, Bolt will look for a high-frequency core and bind to it.
+        -- CPU_AFFINITY_LOW_POWER, Bolt will look for a low-frequency core.
+        -- GPU, Bolt will run the model on MALI GPU.
         If the parameter is missing, the default value is "CPU_AFFINITY_HIGH_PERFORMANCE".
+  - algorithmMapPath The file path to save algorithm selection result info, it is strongly recommended to be set when use GPU.

+  More Details for using GPU on classification nets:
+  Example for running with bolt GPU:
+                                /*bolt_model*/                   /*image_directory*/   /*image_format*/   /*scale*/  /*TopK*/   /*correct_lable*/   /*archInfo*/   /*algorithMapPath*/
+  ./classification /data/local/tmp/model/mobilenet_v1_f16.bolt  /data/local/tmp/data        BGR             0.017       5             151                GPU        /data/local/tmp

+  When you first running program, GPU will take lots of time to do algorithm selected and save the results to the algorithmMapPath you set.
+  After algorithm selected results been saved successfully, this step will be skipped.
+  If you want to get the best performance, please set the algorithmMapPath, and running your model after algorithm selected results been produced.
+  NOTE:
+      -- The file name of algorithm selected results are constitute with "modelname + archInfo + dataType", such as "algorithmInfo_MOBILENET_2_4".
+      -- If you modified your model, please delete the old algorithm selected results and run it again, or it may cause unpredicted errors.

 2. **Tinybert**

    <1> Push tinybert to the phone;